ruslansavchuk/kubernetes-the-hard-way/docs/09-kubeproxy.md

 written to stdout
 ```

+Note: usually, it takes some time to apply all RBAC policies

 Note: it take some time to apply user permission.
 During this you can steel see permission error.

 As you can see, we successfully received the response from the nginx.
 But to do that we used the IP address of the pod.
 To solve service discovery issue, kubernetes has special component - service.
 Now we will create it.